roseau LOAD FLOW

 ground.connect(source_bus, phase="n")

-# Create a LV source at the first bus
+# Create a LV source at the first bus: 230V phase-to-neutral

-# Add a load at the second bus
+# Add a load at the second bus: 10kW per phase

 # Add a LV line between the source bus and the load bus